West Point Heroico Spanish Speech

 Speech data was collected at HEROICO using Pentium 450 mHz laptop computers running Windows 2000 with a 16-bit data size and sampling rate of 22,050 Hz.
 The recording script presented a visual display of the sentence to be recorded.
 The informant pressed a key and spoke the sentence.
 The recording was played back for review allowing the utterance to be re- recorded.
 A member of the data collection team was on hand during the recording session to verify recordings and provide technical assistance in case of malfunctioning equipment.

 The data from USMA was collected using several different microphones and formats.
-Most of the data were recorded on Pentium computers running Linux through an m-10 Shuer head-mounted microphone.
+Most of the data were recorded on Pentium computers running Linux through an Shure SM10 head-mounted microphone.
 Entropics ESPS programs were used in most cases, especially when both head-mounted and throat microphones were used.

-For an example of the data in this corpus, please listen to this audio sample.
+For an example of the data in this corpus, please listen to this audio sample (WAV).